-Natural shapes, movement and lighting drive many of my designs, like Breaking Earth’s Bond,installed at the Gateway to the Redstone Arsenal in Huntsville, Alabama where scientists designed, fabricated and tested the rockets for the Saturn and Apollo missions.
-In 2013, for this sculpture I was awarded the 2013 United States UNESCO (United Nations Educational, Scientific and Cultural Organization) Commissioner Art Award “Inspiring Peace and Humanity through Art and Science” by Dr. Sheree Wen.
+Natural shapes, movement and lighting drive many of my designs, like Breaking Earth’s Bond,installed at the Gateway to the Redstone Arsenal in Huntsville, Alabama.
+Scientists designed, fabricated and tested the rockets for the Saturn and Apollo missions right here.
+I was awarded the 2013 UNESCO (United Nations Educational, Scientific and Cultural Organization) Commissioner Art Award “Inspiring Peace and Humanity through Art and Science” by Dr. Sheree Wen for this sculpture .
 The installation components involve physics and chemistry, like the research going on at the site.
 Trajectory, 25-feet tall and stainless steel, makes permanent the ephemeral trail of the rocket as it heads upward and eastward from the launch pad.
 Scattered about the base of Trajectory are Hydrazine, five stylized molecules of Hydrazine, the very first rocket fuel.
 All of my public artworks derive from the same reflections of place that Breaking Earth’s Bond did.

 My design process balances between the requisites of the client/site and the active processes in my studio.
 This back-and-forth reflects my dependency on both the installation’s viewers and the requirements of physical fabrication.
 I owe my success as a public artist to the energetic dynamism of this balancing act.